Oregon, Dinner Plate

 Useful and cool stateroom hat hook from the Big U. Use these in your home as I have done in mine.
 I have a pair of them up in my garage, and I hang baseball… read more ›

 Extremely rare and, I might add, quite lovely comforter as used in the suites on the ss United States.
 This neutral pattern would be great in any home.
-This comforter was from the spare stores… read more ›
+In those days of heavy smoking, loads… read more ›

 First-class cabin bedspread from the ss United States.
 Many of these twin-sized bedspreads are marked with individual cabin numbers on a tag that says “ss United States,” and all are in very good to excellent… read more ›